spool3r/AWS-pyTenable/README.md

 ## Required Updates to files
 #### awsDownloader.sh
+Update the path to the location of the script
 ```
 scriptPath = /path/to/folder
 ```

-- Update the path to the location of the script
+Update to the named AWS profiles
 ```
 environment=(
 123456789012